-Deaf and hearing-impaired pupils
+Deaf and hearing-impaired participants

-- Speak clearly and face the group when giving verbal information. - Use practical demonstrations to support verbal instructions. - Use flags, bibs, or coloured markers to gain the group's attention and communicate specific instructions. - At the beginning of the session, establish basic hand signals to indicate stop, gather round, start etc. - Check that your pupils understand the information and instructions.
+- Speak clearly and face the group when giving verbal information. - Use practical demonstrations to support verbal instructions. - Use flags, bibs, or coloured markers to gain the group's attention and communicate specific instructions. - At the beginning of the session, establish basic hand signals to indicate start, stop, gather round etc. - Check that your participants understand the information and instructions.

-Pupils with a physical impairment
+Participants with a physical impairment